steveshogren/hugo-blog/content/post/haskell-is-the-dark-souls-of-programming.md

 banner="/images/altar_of_sunlight.gif"
-Categories = ["haskell", "Technical Skills"] top = "yes"
+Categories = ["haskell", "Technical Skills"] top = "yes" dev="yes"
 +++

 Please don't hit me, Haskell does a great job of that already.

-I decided to start the next version of my safety score posts.
-This time, however, I decided to do it in Haskell.
 I love Haskell for the same reasons I love Dark Souls.
 Fantastic and inscrutable lore, a great <del>combat</del> type system, a cliff-wall difficulty curve, and unending punishment.

 I want to collect some statistics from the GitHub API.
-Watch as I retrace my steps.

 ### Step One - Stack